cisco/lal-build-manager/README.md

 The last changeset will be tagged by jenkins if it succeeds.
 These have been done in two changesets here for clarity, but they could be done  in the same change.

+Note that to set up jenkins jobs and commit hooks you need to follow usage instructions on [github-config](https://sqbu-github.cisco.com/Edonus/github-config#usage), and then [jenkins-config](https://sqbu-github.cisco.com/Edonus/jenkins-config#usage).

 ## Developing
 To hack on `lal`, follow normal install procedure, but build non-release builds iteratively.
 When developing we do not do `--release`.
 Thus you should for convenience link `lal` via `ln -sf $PWD/target/debug/lal /usr/local/bin/lal`.